Sparse Graph Learning from Spatiotemporal Time Series

-To gather insights on the impact of each aspect of the methods introduced so far, we start by using the controlled environment provided by the GPVAR dataset.
-In the first setup, we consider a GPVAR filter as the predictor and assume known the true model parameters, i.e., the coefficients of the filter, to decouple the graph-learning module from the forecasting module.
-Then, in a second scenario, we learn the graph while, at the same time, fitting the filter's parameters.
-Fig.~\ref{fig:gpvar} shows the validation mean absolute error~(MAE) after each training epoch by using BES and SNS samplers, with and without baseline $\hat\beta$ for variance reduction, and when SNS is run with dummy nodes for adaptive node degrees.
-In particular, Fig.~\ref{fig:gpvar-a} and Fig.~\ref{fig:gpvar-b} show results in the graph identification task for the vanilla gradient estimator derived from Eq.~\ref{eq:score-function-identity} and for the surrogate objective from Eq.~\ref{e:gtheta}, respectively.
-Note that, to match the optimal prediction, models have to perfectly retrieve the underlying graph. \textbf{(Impact of the Baseline)} The first striking outcome is the effect of baseline $\hat\beta$ in both the considered configurations which dramatically accelerates the learning process. \textbf{(Graph distribution)} The second notable result is that, although both SNS and BES are able to retrieve the underlying graph exactly, the sparsity prior in SNS yields a more sample efficient training procedure, as the validation curves are steeper for SNS; note that the approximation error induced by having a fixed number of neighbors is effectively removed with the dummy nodes.
-However, we mention that we observed some numerical instability in computing the likelihood of the unordered subsets which, in some cases, prevented SNS to converge to the optimum; we think this could be avoided entirely by reducing the learning rate. \textbf{(Surrogate objective)} Fig.~\ref{fig:gpvar-b} shows that the surrogate objective contributes to accelerating learning even further for all considered methods. \textbf{(Joint training)} Finally, Fig.~\ref{fig:gpvar-c} reports the results for the joint training of the predictor and graph module with the approximate objective.
+\begin{description} \item[Impact of the Baseline] The first striking outcome is the effect of baseline $\hat\beta$ in both the considered configurations which dramatically accelerates the learning process. \item[Graph distribution] The second notable result is that, although both SNS and BES are able to retrieve the underlying graph, the sparsity prior in SNS yields faster convergence w.r.t.\ the number of samples seen during training, as the validation curves are steeper for SNS; note that the approximation error induced by having a fixed number of neighbors is effectively removed with the dummy nodes. \item[Surrogate objective] Figure~\ref{fig:gpvar-b} shows that the surrogate objective contributes to accelerating learning even further for all considered methods. \item[Joint training] Finally, Figure~\ref{fig:gpvar-c} reports the results for the joint training of the predictor and graph module with the surrogate objective.